pacs-course/pacs-examples/Examples/src/SmartPointers/README.md

 * `enable_shared`.
 A simple class only to show the enable_shared utility of the standard library.
-It is a simple utility: if you inherit a class from `enable_shared<Class>` (it uses the Curiously Recurring Template technique) you anable the method `shared_from_this()` which produces a shared pointer to the object.
+It is a simple utility: if you inherit a class from `enable_shared<Class>` (it uses the Curiously Recurring Template technique) you enable the method `shared_from_this()` which produces a shared pointer to the object.
 It is a useful technique because it avoids to make mistakes.
 If you want to share a resource, you can create the shared pointer using this